joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/07/23/style/beyonce-kamala-harris-freedom.html

 **Judge Refuses to Block F.T.C.’s Noncompete Ban as Lawsuits Play Out**\
-`A federal judge in Pennsylvania denied a request to delay the rule, siding with the agency and diverging from a Texas court’s decision earlier this month.`\
+`A federal judge in Pennsylvania denied a request to delay the rule, siding with the agency and diverging from another court’s decision earlier this month.`\
 https://nytimes.com/2024/07/23/business/economy/noncompete-ban-ftc.html

 **The Secret Service Director Resigned**\